Numigi/odoo-web-addons/web_custom_modifier/README.rst

 Custom Widget
 -------------
-Since version 1.4.0 of the module, it is possible to customize the widget used for a given field.
+It is possible to customize the widget used for a given field.

 .. image:: static/description/custom_widget.png